Mrteesoft/unitx-main-repo/BENCHMARKS.md

 ## Continuous Benchmarking

 Run benchmarks before major releases to ensure performance regressions are caught early.
+Currency benchmarks require outbound network access on the first iteration to warm the cache.